 Mea Dols de Jong

-With her work, Mea seeks to balance emotional expression and strong analyses.
-Driven by realism, she wants to portray real people, share real stories that provoke real emotion.
-Always looking for ways to expand her horizons, she is currently been invited for the prestigious Nieman Fellowship (Nieman Foundation for Journalists) at Harvard University.
+Always looking for ways to expand her horizons, she was invited for the prestigious Nieman Fellowship (Nieman Foundation for Journalists) at Harvard University in 2018.